-Professor McDonald, Co-Director of the NHMRC CRE in Research Centre for Healthy Lungs, is developing new treatment strategies to mitigate risk factors associated with severe asthma and Chronic Obstructive Pulmonary Disease.
-Her research is centred around individualised, targeted developed the mepolizumab protocol for the CRE in Severe
+Professor McDonald, Co-Director of the NHMRC CRE in Severe Asthma and research leader in the UON's Priority Research Centre for Healthy Lungs, is developing new treatment strategies to mitigate risk factors associated with severe asthma and Chronic Obstructive Pulmonary Disease.
+Her research is centred around individualised, targeted approaches to severe asthma.
+Professor McDonald developed the mepolizumab protocol for the CRE in Severe Asthma.